- Renewing Materials: Renew Materials Online | Information Desk (412.396.5017)

-- The DCLIBeat electronic newsletter that provides information about the Center's resources and services is distributed to the law school community on a regular basis.
+- The DCLIBeat electronic newsletter provides information about the Center's resources and services.
+It is regularly distributed to the law school community.

-- The newsletter is edited by Chuck Sprowls; please contact him to provide feedback or to suggestions.
+- Chuck Sprowls edits the newsletter; please contact him to provide feedback or suggestions.

 Research for Law Practice Class

-- The law librarians teach a one-credit, pass-fail advanced legal research course.
+- The law library hosts a one-credit, pass-fail advanced legal research course.